mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTServices.md

 ALTER USER 'user_account'@'%' DEFAULT ROLE 'mysql_rest_service_admin';
 ```

-## Setting up a new REST Service
+## Setting Up a New REST Service

-A new REST Service can be added in different ways, depending on the use case.
+A new REST service can be added in one of the following ways:

-1. MySQL Shell for VS Code provides a GUI dialog to create the REST Service.
+- MySQL Shell for VS Code provides a GUI dialog to create the REST service.
-2. MySQL Shell offers the MRS plugin that can be used to create a REST Service interactively or via scripts on the terminal.
+- MySQL Shell offers the MRS plugin that can be used to create a REST service interactively or with scripts in a terminal.
-3. When writing a script or plugin for MySQL Shell the MRS plugin can be used to script the creation in Python or JavaScript.
+- When writing a script or plugin for MySQL Shell, the MRS plugin can be used to script the creation in Python or JavaScript.

-### Adding a REST Service using MySQL Shell for VS Code
+### Adding a REST Service Using MySQL Shell for VS Code

-After configuring the MySQL REST Service on the target MySQL instance a new tree item `MySQL REST Service` is displayed when expanding the DB Connection in the DATABASE CONNECTIONS view.
+After configuring the MySQL REST Service on the target MySQL instance, the DB Connection in the DATABASE CONNECTIONS view (when expanded) shows a new tree item, `MySQL REST Service`.

-Right click the tree item `MySQL REST Service` and select `Add REST Service...` from the popup menu.
-This will display the MySQL REST Service dialog.
+1. Right-click the tree item `MySQL REST Service` and select `Add REST Service...` from the list to display the MySQL REST Service dialog.

-Fill in the required parameters and click `OK` to add the new REST Service.
+2. Specify values for the required parameters and click `OK` to add the new REST service.

 ![Adding a REST Service](../images/vsc-mrs-add-service.png "Adding a REST Service")

-### Adding a REST Service using MySQL Shell
+### Adding a REST Service Using MySQL Shell

-When using the MySQL Shell, the `mrs` plugin is used to work with the MySQL REST Service.
-The `mrs.add.service()` function is used to add a new REST Service.
+For MySQL Shell, the `mrs` plugin is used to work with the MySQL REST Service.
+The `mrs.add.service()` function adds a new REST service.

-When started without parameters, an interactive wizard will ask for the required parameters.
+When started without parameters, an interactive wizard prompt you for the required parameters.
+For example:

 ```bash
 MySQL > localhost:33060+ > Py > mrs.add.service()